-IR4568 International Relations of Energy and the Environment SCOTCAT Credits: 30 SCQF Level 10 Semester: 2 Academic year: 2018/9 Planned timetable: 11.00 am Wed
+IR4568 International Relations of Energy and the Environment

+SCOTCAT Credits: 30 SCQF Level 10 Semester 2

+Academic year: 2018/9

+Availability restrictions: Not automatically available to General Degree students

+Planned timetable: To be arranged

 This module provides students with an understanding of key issues in energy studies and environmental politics and their role on international relations in general, and IR as a discipline.
-The module's main objectives are to provide students with a strong understanding of the evolving nature of the international security agenda and especially the theoretical debates surrounding environmental, energy, food, and water security; the intertwined nature of new security challenges; link debates in IR on energy and the environment to related conversations in cognate fields (environmental sciences and policy; public policy; political geography; anthropology); potential conflicts over natural resources access and management across scales; and the role of governance and policy in understanding natural resource conflicts in a trans-boundary context.
-Additional themes covered include the 'shale revolution', energy transitions, global environmental and energy governance, resource merc
+The module¿s main objectives are to provide students with a strong understanding of the evolving nature of the international security agenda and especially the theoretical debates surrounding environmental, energy, food, and water security; the intertwined nature of new security challenges; link debates in IR on energy and the environment to related conversations in cognate fields (environmental sciences and policy; public policy; political geography; anthropology); potential conflicts over natural resources access and management across scales; and the role of governance and policy in understanding natural resource conflicts in a transboundary context.
+Additional themes covered in the course include the 'shale revolution', energy transitions, global environmental and energy governance, resource merc